Wandalen/willbe/doc/version2.eng/concept/WillFileNamedAndSplit.md

 ### Split <code>will-file</code>

 Splitting <code>will-file</code> into two files.
-One of them is for importing data and the other is for exporting.
-It makes possible to split data related building and to develop a module and data which can be used by another modules.
+One of them is for the import of the module and the other is for export of it.
+It makes possible to split data related building and to develop a module and data which can be used by other modules.

 The resources which are described in one of the split `will-files` are available in the second.
 It eliminates the need to duplicate the data.
 Split can be implemented for named and unnamed `will-files`.
 By splitting the unnamed `will-files` the import file is called` .im.will.yml` and the export file is called `.ex.will.yml`.